 Many SIUE English MA students present papers at national conferences.
 Some of these conferences are designed specifically for graduate students; others include scholars from throughout the profession.
 Increasingly, PhD program admissions committees expect to see at least a few presentations on your vita

-.
-(If you can successfully place an article in a scholarly journal or a chapter in a scholarly collection, that's much more helpful to your application, although admittedly such an achievement in the early stages of one's graduate career is uncommon.)
+(the academic version of a resumé).
 The SIUE English Department's Graduate Advisors can keep you informed with respect to conference opportunities; the email listservs operated for each of the graduate specializations usually feature announcements of relevant conferences.
 You can also find links to Calls for Papers on the Resources

 page of this Web site.

-: Moden Literary Studies will give students in the American and English Literature specialization practice in writing abstracts for submission to conference organizers; ENG 552
+: Modern Literary Studies will give students in the American and English Literature specialization practice in writing abstracts for submission to conference organizers; ENG 552

 : Academic Writing and Research Methods in Composition Studies will do the same for students in the Teaching of Writing specializations.
 The TESL advisors will provide sample abstracts and guidance for TESL students.